Swan Hill: History

 The European community grew up around a punt river crossing, which was established as early as 1846.
 This crossing serviced the growing agricultural area, and was the only river crossing for 100 km.
-The Post Office opened here on 1 February 1849.
+The post office opened here on 1 February 1849.

 In 1853 Francis Cadell navigated the Murray River from its mouth in South Australia to Swan Hill in his paddle steamer, Lady Augusta.
-He arrived on 17 September 1853, narrowly beating William Randell of Mannum, who arrived 4 hours later in the PS Mary Ann.
+He arrived on 17 September 1853, narrowly beating William Randell of Mannum, who arrived 4 hours later in PS Mary Ann.
 This demonstrated the feasibility of river traffic, which flourished until the introduction of the railway.

 In 1876 Swan Hill was described in the following terms:

 Swan-hill is a small, and, notwithstanding its 20 or 25 years of existence, not very flourishing, township… The population does not exceed 100 persons, but the township can boast of a substantial post and telegraph office, which is the principal building in the place.
 There is a church built of brick, belonging to the Church of England, and a small wooden chapel owned by some other denomination.
 The hospital, for Swan-hill can also boast of a hospital, is prettily situated at the junction of the Little Murray with the main stream.
 The district around the town is principally pastoral.
 About 10 or 12 miles distant there is a salt lake, from which a coarse salt is obtained and exported to Riverina and the Upper Murray.
 There is a mail three times a week, and the township is already connected with the metropolis by telegraph.